Thomas Dunbabin

-Thomas James Dunbabin DSO (12 April 1911 – 31 March 1955), was an Australian classicist scholar and archaeologist of Tasmanian origin, as well as a renowned WWII soldier in Crete.
+Thomas James Dunbabin DSO (12 April 1911 – 31 March 1955), was an Australian classical scholar and archaeologist of Tasmanian origin, as well as a renowned WWII soldier in Crete.

 Early life

 He was born in Hobart, Tasmania, on 12 April 1911.
 His father was Thomas Dunbabin (1883–1973), a distinguished journalist and a contributor to Walkabout.

 He attended Sydney Church of England Grammar School where he won the Cooper Prize and was a school prefect.
 He shared the Burke Prize for highest general proficiency in his school in 1926 and in that year achieved first class honours in English, Latin and Greek.

 He studied at the University of Sydney and then moved to Corpus Christi College, Oxford.
 There, he won the Haigh prize and was eventually appointed Reader in Classical Archaeology and Fellow of All Souls College, specializing in the Greek colonization in Italy.

-He was the assistant director of the British School of Archaeology at Athens in 1936 when he became engaged to Adelaide Doreen Delacour, the daughter of the Bishop of Knaresborough.
-They married the following year and they went on to have two children, a son and a daughter.
+He was the assistant director of the British School of Archaeology at Athens in 1936 when he became engaged to Adelaide Doreen Delacour, the daughter of Paul Fulcrand Delacour De Labillière (1879–1946), then Bishop of Knaresborough and later Dean of Westminster, the engagement taking place on the terrace roof of the Villa Ariadne at Knossos, a short distance north of Heraklion, Crete.
+They married the following year and they went on to have two children, John (b.1938) and Katherine (b.1941).